shristi76/AI-Powered-Logo-Generator/README.md

 # AI Powered Logo Generator

-An AI-powered web application that generates logo designs from user-provided text prompts using Hugging Face Stable Diffusion XL.
+An AI-powered web application that generates logo designs from user-provided text prompts.

 This project focuses on integrating modern AI inference APIs with a full-stack JavaScript application while following clean architectural and design practices.